 Law enforcement agencies and officers sometimes engage in law enforcement activities, such as traffic and foot patrols, that generally do not involve either the ongoing investigation of specific criminal activities or the prevention of catastrophic events or harm to national or homeland security.
 Rather, their activities are typified by spontaneous action in response to the activities of individuals whom they happen to encounter in the course of their patrols and about whom they have no information other than their observations.
-These general enforcement responsibilities should be carried out without any consideration of race, ethnicity, gender, national origin, religion, sexual orientation, or gender identity.

-individual's "nationality" (i.e., country of citizenship or country of which the person is deemed a national), which may be relevant to the administration and enforcement of certain statutes, regulations, and executive orders.
+These general enforcement responsibilities should be carried out individual's "nationality" (i.e., country of citizenship or country of which the person is deemed a national), which may be relevant to the administration and enforcement of certain statutes, regulations, and executive orders.